 - Structured reading interventions follow a clear, logical, and planned order of teaching.
 Easier concepts must be taught before harder ones, and each new lesson builds on what students know already.
-Everything is explained in a direct, precise, and straightforward way, so students never have to guess at what they should know or do.
+Everything is explained in a direct way.
+Students never have to guess at what they should know or do.

-- Multisensory instruction uses all of a child’s senses, including sight, sound and touch, so that a child learns by experiencing the same material in many ways.
+- Multisensory instruction uses all of a child’s senses, including sight, sound and touch, so the child can learn by experiencing the same material in many ways.
 For example, the teacher might have a student write a letter in sand or shaving cream with their finger, while saying the sound the letter makes out loud.

 - Evidence-based instruction refers to programs and practices that have been tested and are strongly supported by impartial studies.

-There are a number of structured, multisensory programs that have been developed to teach struggling readers, based on what is called the Orton-Gillingham approach (named for the researchers who created it).
+There are a number of structured, multisensory programs that have been developed to teach struggling readers, based on what is called the Orton-Gillingham approach.
 Two well-known programs based on Orton-Gillingham are the Wilson Reading System and the Spalding Method.
 Your child may need to be in a classroom with staff specially trained to use one of these evidence-based programs, or they may need to work one-on-one with a reading specialist who is an expert in one or more evidence-based programs.